qasar/qasar.github.io/_essay/newqasar.md

 The internet blew all of that up.
 As information got to end users faster, the narrative became a bit harder to conceal.
-Turns out the Democratic party wasn't always fighting for the underdog or the Republicans we're always for small government.
+Turns out the Democratic party wasn't always fighting for the underdog or the Republicans weren't always for small government.
 But it wasn't so much that these institutions were blatantly lying -- but institutions, like a business, is just groups of people working together.
 And within every group there is a complex sometimes conflicting narrative.
 All this results in the average person getting mixed messages and therefore not trusting what a corporation says.
 You see this in politics too as being the "establishment" candidate is basically a death sentence now.